HarddriveManoj/CucumberDemo/readme.md

 # WestwingNow

-WestwingNow is a Java Automation project for automating tests using Cucumber BDD framework.
+WestwingNow is a demo Java Automation project for automating tests using Cucumber BDD framework.

 ## Prerequisites